EQWorks/python-curriculum/01-immediate-applications-2.md

 TypeError: unsupported operand type(s) for /: 'str' and 'int'
 ```

 Quite apparently, it fails.
-The error above means that by converting a number `9` into a string, it loses the operability to be divided, among others:
+The error above means that by converting a number `9` into a string, it loses the operability for divisions and more:

 ```python
 >>> 4 + str(9)